 Different definitions are used for distinguishing different infrared spectral regions:

-- The near-infrared spectral region (also called IR-A) ranges from ≈ 700 to 1400 nm.
+- The near-infrared spectral region (also called IR-A) is normally understood to range from ≈ 750 to 1400 nm.
 Lasers emitting in this wavelength region are particularly hazardous for the eye, as near-infrared light is transmitted and focused to the sensitive retina in the same way as visible light, while not triggering the protective blink reflex.
 Adequate eye protection is then very important.

 - The short-wavelength infrared (SWIR, IR-B) extends from 1.4 to 3 μm.
 This region is relatively eye-safe, since such light is absorbed in the eye before it can reach the retina.
 Erbium-doped fiber amplifiers for optical fiber communications, for example, operate in that region.

-- The mid-infrared (mid-wavelength infrared, MWIR, IR-C) ranges from 3 to 8 μm.
+- The mid-wave infrared (MWIR) ranges from 3 to 8 μm.
 The atmosphere exhibits strong absorption in parts of that region; there are many absorption lines e.g. of carbon dioxide (CO2) and water vapor (H2O).
-Many gases exhibit strong and characteristic mid-IR absorption lines, which makes this spectral region interesting for highly sensitive trace gas spectroscopy.
+Many gases exhibit strong and characteristic mid-IR absorption lines, which makes this spectral region interesting for highly sensitive trace gas laser absorption spectroscopy.

-- The long-wavelength infrared (LWIR, IR-C) ranges from 8 to 15 μm, followed by the far infrared (FIR), which ranges to 1 mm and is sometimes understood to start at 8 μm already.
+- This is followed by the far infrared (FIR), which ranges from 15 μm to 1 mm (but starts only at 50 μm according to ISO 20473).
 This spectral region is used for thermal imaging.

 Most glasses are transparent for near-infrared light but are strongly absorbing for longer wavelengths, where photons can be directly converted to phonons.
 For silica glass, as used e.g. for silica fibers, strong absorption occurs beyond ≈ 2 μm.